SoFiA-Admin/BusyFit/README.md

 * BusyFit 0.3.1
   * Released 29/11/2017
-  * Fixed a bug that resulted in SoFiA crashing under GSL 2.0 or higher due to the Jacobian matrix being assigned the wrong dimensions.
+  * Fixed a bug that resulted in BusyFit crashing under GSL 2.0 or higher due to the Jacobian matrix being assigned the wrong dimensions.
 * BusyFit 0.3
   * Released 12/09/2017